Myanmar

 We are committed to inclusive education, where children with and without disabilities learn together while considering their individual characteristics and needs.
 To promote the schooling of children with disabilities, we are involved in activities such as building a system with local communities that support the education of children with disabilities, making school buildings barrier-free, training teachers, and promoting understanding of disabilities.
 We are also lobbying the government to promote inclusive education.

-Supporting the economic independence of
+Supporting the economic independence of people with disabilities

 We provide referrals to vocational training services for people with disabilities to acquire the skills necessary for their livelihood activities.
 In addition, we promote a proper understanding of disabilities and the employment of people with disabilities through educational activities for residents and private sector employees.